Assassin's Creed III: Remastered

 In September 2018, a remastered edition of Assassin's Creed III was announced.
 The remaster contains enhanced visuals, lighting, and resolution, improved character models, and several modified game mechanics, with all previously released downloadable content also included.
-It was released on March 29, 2019, for Microsoft Windows, PlayStation 4, and Xbox One, both as a downloadable add-on to Assassin's Creed Odyssey and a standalone game.
+The remastered version also includes support for UHD resolution on the PS4 Pro and Xbox One X. It was released on March 29, 2019, for Microsoft Windows, PlayStation 4, and Xbox One, both as a downloadable add-on to Assassin's Creed Odyssey and a standalone game.
 A Nintendo Switch version was released on May 21, 2019.

 Downloadable content

-On October 3, 2012, Ubisoft officially revealed a Season Pass for downloadable content (DLC), made available for a six-month time period on PlayStation Network and on Xbox Live.
+On October 3, 2012, Ubisoft revealed a Season Pass for downloadable content (DLC), made available for a six-month time period on PlayStation Network and on Xbox Live.
 The pass gives purchasers access to the three Tyranny of King Washington DLC packs, The Hidden Secrets pack with all the preorder, retailer exclusive, bonus material, and The Battle Hardened pack, featuring new maps and characters for multiplayer.
 Furthermore, players with the pass received access to DLC a week before other gamers.

-The Remastered version of Assassin's Creed III includes all originally released DLC, sans the multiplayer content, as that feature has been removed.
+The Remastered version of Assassin's Creed III includes all previously released DLC, minus any multiplayer content, as that feature has been removed.
 This version also comes with exclusive legacy outfits based on the protagonists from later games in the series, namely Edward Kenway from IV: Black Flag, Shay Patrick Cormac from Rogue, Arno Dorian from Unity, Jacob Frye from Syndicate, Bayek from Origins, and Alexios from Odyssey; Aguilar de Nerha's outfit from the live-action Assassin's Creed film is also included.